devblogdev/devblog-backend-postgres/README.md

 This is the RESTFul Ruby on Rails backend API for [DevBlog Frontend](https://github.com/mmartinezluis/devblog-frontend).
 This backend:

-* Stores DevBlog's blog posts, and performs CRUD actions for blog posts
+* Stores DevBlog's blog posts, and performs CRUD actions for blog posts.
-* Stores a json copy for the cover image of blog posts (original image files stored in a AWS S3 bucket), and performs CRUD actions for cover images
+* Stores a json copy for the cover image of blog posts (original image files stored in a AWS S3 bucket), and performs CRUD actions for cover images.
-* Issues JWT tokens with expiration time for users logging in to DevBlog via email and password
+* Issues JWT tokens with expiration time for users logging in to DevBlog via email and password.
 * Authorizes users when users access their profile portal in DevBlog.
 (Side note: authorization means that the logged-in user credentials are verified first before performing any subsequent actions requested by the user through their DevBlog account)
-* Authorizes requests for creating, editing, publishing or deleting draft posts
+* Authorizes requests for creating, editing, publishing or deleting draft posts.
-* Authorizes request for creating, editing or deleting published posts
+* Authorizes request for creating, editing or deleting published posts.
-* Authorizes requests for creating, editing, or deleting the cover image of blog posts
+* Authorizes requests for creating, editing, or deleting the cover image of blog posts.
-* Manages DevBlog users' session (logs users in; logs users out)
+* Manages DevBlog users' session (logs users in; logs users out).
-* Sends email verification links with expiration time via email for users creating an account in DevBlog with email and password
+* Sends email verification links with expiration time via email for users creating an account in DevBlog with email and password.
 * Sends password reset links with expiration time via email (for users who signed up via email and password) (utilizes SendGrid for sending email and a SideKiq background worker for link expiration)
-* Creates users who sign up to DevBlog via Google sign in
+* Creates users who sign up to DevBlog via Google sign in.
-* Authorizes all requests made by Google signed-in users
+* Authorizes all requests made by Google signed-in users.
-* Performs CRUD actions for the profile information for users
+* Performs CRUD actions for the profile information for users.
-* Performs CRUD actions for the profile image for users
+* Performs CRUD actions for the profile image for users.
-* Runs a SideKiq background worker to delete the unsaved images in the body of blog posts
+* Runs a SideKiq background worker to delete the unsaved images in the body of blog posts.

 In queue functionalities include
 * Performing CRUD actions for comments in blog posts